zoubidarezki-31/From-Prompting-Chaos-to-Consistency-The-6-Pillar-Framework-for-Scalable-AI-Outputs/lab.md

 ## 3. Task

-Clearly states what you want the AI to do, using specific action verbs like write, summarize, compare, analyze, explain, or generate.
-The task should leave little room for ambiguity.
+The Task clearly states what you want the AI to do.
+Use specific action verbs such as write, summarize, compare, analyze, explain, or generate.
+A well-defined task leaves little room for ambiguity.

-Example task verbs:
+Some example task verbs include:
   - Explain
   - Write
   - Summarize
   - Compare
   - Analyze
   - Generate
   - Improve

 <details>